raivatshah/cruiser-cursor/README.md

 ![Step 4](images/activ6.png)

 **Step 4:** Enable the Extension from the extension menu page.
 You're good to go now!
-Enjoy surfing the web on Cruise Cursor!
+Enjoy surfing the web on Cruiser Cursor!

 ------